 - I Need a Freaking Drink: Clara gulping the rest of her drink after surviving a near plane crash thanks to a madman in a time machine.
-Played for Laughs in that it's just tea.
+It's Played for Laughs in that it's just tea.
 She also slams the cup down like it were a shot glass.

 - Insistent Terminology: As Miss Kizlet reminds Alexei, they're called "Servers", not "Spoonheads".

 - Invisible Parents: Clara's parents are never seen here.
 Her father is only briefly mentioned and her mother appears in the prequel.
-We do get a few hints why in the next episode.
+We get a few hints why in the next episode.

 - I Take Offense to That Last One: The abbot thinks people shouldn't call the Doctor "the mad monk" because he's not a monk.

 - Laser-Guided Amnesia: All Miss Kizlet's employees in the end reverted to the state they had before working for her.
-She herself became mentally a little girl.
+She herself mentally became a little girl.